 • Put yourself in an outside perspective looking in on your life-speak inwardly to yourself.
 This will often make you understand how bad the situation actually is and how easy it is to solve-but you MUST take your own advice!

-• Keep a rough timetable so you have order to your life when it seems chaotic-it will become easier to maintain.
+• Keep a rough timetable so you have an order to your life when it seems chaotic-it will become easier to maintain.
 There’s no need to follow your timetable exactly, but this way there are no sudden changes to your life that could add unnecessary stress.

 • Keep your room tidy.
 Tidy room=tidy mind.
-Believe it or not this actually works to have a clear mind, it isn’t just something parents make up to get you to tidy your room.
+Believe it or not, this actually works to have a clear mind, it isn’t just something parents make up to get you to tidy your room.

 • Try and stay relaxed.
 You could try to find a relaxing activity and set time aside for it each day.
 You could also try getting into the habit of listening to relaxing music.
 Some find that yoga, meditation and/or listening to relaxation tapes are very helpful in destressing.

 • Rest properly and take time away from where you work in order to properly relax-trips out, walks, etc.

 • Monitor any changes you make in your life, and if they work, attempt to make them permanent (as much as you can anyway).

 • Always finish one task before moving onto another.
 Otherwise, you’ll have heaps of half-done pieces of work and the stress levels will quickly be racing back up.

 • Don't set yourself unrealistic tasks and/or deadlines.
 Incompletion may make you feel guilty and upset.
 If you're unhappy with your work, stop and take a fresh look, and try again with your new perspective on your work.

 • Be sure to stick to a balanced diet, do NOT just stock up on sugar as this will result in drastic highs and lows and breakouts, and no one wants that.

 • If you are having nervous breakdowns seek advice and help.